mikayelgr/dmm/README.md

 ```

 When prompted by XCode, make sure to agree with the license agreements and follow the instructions on the screen.

+## Structure

+The project is structured in following directories:

+- `libdmm` - Contains the original C++ to JNI bindings for 2 functions, which are **multiplication** and **equivalence checking** of two matrices, both based on the [Eigen C++ library for Linear Algebra](https://eigen.tuxfamily.org/index.php?title=Main_Page).
+I decided to stand on the shoulders of giants and focus on maximizing the performance and enhancing readability.
+- `jvm` – Contains JNI implementation of the wrapper library for the JVM using Java, as well as tests, and benchmarks written in Java and Kotlin.
+The project also contains a pure Kotlin-based matrix multiplication algorithm for benchmarking and illustrative purposes.

 ## Configuration